 Dawson Falls Power House.
 Natasha Naus, 2015.

 The Falls on the Kapuni Stream, known to Pākehā as Dawson Falls, were an early tourist attraction.
-Dawson Falls Lodge opened in 1896 and has been an important part of the visitor experience and facilities on the south side of the mountain.
+Dawson Falls Lodge opened in 1896 and was an important part of the visitor experience and facilities on the south side of the mountain until 2021.
 Egmont National Park was established in 1900 and the Park Board and its sub committees focused on developing tourist facilities and promoting recreation within the park.
 In the 1930s, the cost of bringing reticulated power to the isolated Dawson Falls Lodge was prohibitive.
 The technology of small-scale hydro schemes was well established in the Taranaki region and the scheme developed at Dawson Falls, using a second-hand General Electric generator, built circa 1901, was a cost-effective way of supplying electricity to the Lodge.

 Dawson Falls pelton wheel (enclosed) and generator.
 Natasha Naus, 2015.